 COM CM 529: Design & New Media II

 Undergraduate Prerequisites: COM CM 323.

-Professional opportunities in the communication industry are constantly evolving and require graduates who are innovative, visually literate, and flexible with technology solutions.
-In this course, students develop advanced design and new media skills while participating in multi-media lectures, critiques, and hands-on software skill building.
-While implementing idividualized creative processes, students develop strategic projects from concept through to functional new media campaigns.
-The projects are continually updated to prepare students for emerging opportunities in the communications industry.
+In this course students develop advanced design and new media skills while participating in multi-media lectures, critiques, and hands-on software skill building.
+While implementing individualized creative processes, students develop strategic projects from concept through to functional new media campaigns.
+The projects are continually updated to prepare students for emerging opportunities in the communication industry.